KDKahlo/Cozone-MVP-Forked/client/README.md

 ## Feature Extension

 For the feature extension, I wanted to give the player profiles, the Tinder card effect and make it possible to swipe through player profiles to find someone you would like to game with.
-If everything works as I hope in the end, when you swipe to the left it will put the players in a grouping of possible players to game with.
-Ones swiped to the right will be omited as possible gaming buddies.
-There is also a favorites button that I would like to give functionality to, that will allow a player to save any player they click that button on, into a favorites list.
+If everything works as I hope in the end, when you swipe to the right it will put the players in a grouping of possible players to game with.
+Ones swiped to the left will be omitted as possible gaming buddies.
+There is also a favorites button that I would like to give functionality to, that will allow a user to save any player they click that button on, into a favorites list.
 Not sure if that is redundant.
-Would also like to round it out by allowing the player to filter the players before swiping or swiping the whole list as they see fit.
+There is also a refresh button to refresh the player list.
+I would finally like to round it out by allowing the user to filter the players before swiping or swiping the whole list as they see fit.

 I included a navbar, so the future extension into chat would be possible as well.